rskupnik/rskupnik.github.io/_drafts/selfhost-n8n-with-exposed-oauth.md

 ---

 TODOS:
-* TLDR (embedd a gist?)
-* Replace myzopotamia.dev with `<your_custom_domain>`
-* Some diagram
 * Info panels

-Might be useful to describe how to setup traefik beforehand to link to that (or at least a gist)
+* Prereq: how to self-host a blog (the Cloudflare Tunnel part)

 ---

-I tried self-hosting n8n and I love it, but there was one problem I was facing - I could not create Credentials for Google integrations (Drive, Gmail, etc.) because it required my n8n instance to be reachable from the internet.
+I tried self-hosting **n8n** and I love it, but there was one problem I was facing - I could not create Credentials for Google integrations (Drive, Gmail, etc.) because it required my n8n instance to be reachable from the internet.

 I solved it by exposing only that one particular path that Google needs to reach on my reverse proxy setup and keeping the rest hidden.